apache/spark/docs/apache-airflow/security/kerberos.rst

 Kerberos
 --------

 Airflow has initial support for Kerberos.
-This means that Airflow can renew kerberos tickets for itself and store it in the ticket cache.
+This means that Airflow can renew Kerberos tickets for itself and store it in the ticket cache.
 The hooks and dags can make use of ticket to authenticate against kerberized services.